thegamerx1/thatquizhack/readme.md

 # Note

-Running the script without the quick run with make it run in local mode
+Running the script without the quick run will make it run in local mode

 # Instructions